strangerstudios/pmpro-register-helper/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-register-helper/issues

 == Changelog ==
+= 1.2 =
+* BUG: Fixing conflicts that arise when field names overlap with public query vars.
+For example in WP 4.4 "title" was added as a public query var, which was often used as a field/usermeta name.
+* BUG: Fixed bug where fields were sometimes showing up for levels they weren't set for.
+* BUG: Fixed warnings.
+* ENHANCEMENT: Added "depends" support for radio button fields.
+* ENHANCEMENT: Added "pmprorh_section_header" filter to change the title of the default checkout box heading.

 = 1.1 =
 * BUG: Fixed display issues with file fields.
 * BUG: Fixed issue where the "levels" option was only accepting arrays.
 You can now pass integers as well to check for a single level.
 (Thanks, Andy Schaff)